 Ornamental Grass in Flower Borders

-- Elevate the viewer's eye level
+- Elevate the viewer's focus

-- Furnish variation in plant form
+- Furnish variation in plant forms

 Castor Bean Plant in a Flower Border

 The spectacular plant in the middle of this flower border with red stems and deep burgundy leaves is castor bean plant.
 This is a great example of how much a foliage plant can do to spice up a planting.

 10 of 13

-Layering Flower Borders
+Layered Flower Borders

-A layered perennial planting will feature tall perennials in the back row and short perennials up front, with those that are medium-sized growing in between.
-Designers... sometimes stray from this regimen for effect, as when a relatively tall plant is installed in the front row to make a strong statement.
+Layered flower borders are composed of rows (or "ranks" as the British say).
+A layered perennial planting features tall perennials in the back row and short perennials up front, with medium-sized plants growing in between.
+Designers sometimes stray from this regimen for effect, as when a relatively tall plant is installed in the front row to make a strong statement.

 Petunia Flower Borders

 Continue to 12 of 13 below.

 - The plants at ground level are growing in containers, although the containers are so well hidden that, at first glance, you might think they're growing right in the ground.